sanename is a set of rules for naming software.

 apt-get install or

-npm install will use.
+npm install uses.

 Sanename naming restrictions can be used for other software elements such as table names, file names, hash key rules, allowing for early, strict, validation and easy communication about the naming rules.

 Concatenating more than two words starts to get difficult to read.
 Longer names should be divided into words: node-jsonbinder-utils.
-If a package is a sub project respect the original sanename, i.e. do not create a package node-json-binder-utils if it is based on or part of jsonbinder.
-Concatentating whole phrases should be avoided, only concatenate words to create proper nouns. e.g prefer antinstaller-build-tool over antinstallerbuildtool.
+If a package is a sub-project respect the original sanename, i.e. do not create a package node-json-binder-utils if it is based on or part of jsonbinder.
+Concatentating whole phrases should be avoided, only concatenate words to create proper nouns. e.g prefer antinstaller-build-tool over antinstaller-buildtool.

 No upper case letters to be used: mixed case makes translation to and from constants and camel case complicated.
 Lower case is faster to type.
 Debian do it.
-Marketing men may not like this rule since often case is part of a trade mark, notwistanding the rule applies.
+Marketing departments may not like this rule since case style can be part of a trade mark, notwistanding the rule applies.
 A package name with an upper case letter is not a sanename.
 Whitespace is used by almost all languages to delimit tokens, that should be obvious.
 While underscore is permitted in almost all languages its excluded from sanename.
 N.B. unlike Debian packages + is not permitted, limiting sanenames to simple latin characters simplifies validation and removes the need for any escaping in almost all string representations. + would create issues in URIs.